Professor Nicola Dibben

 Department of Music

-Before becoming Faculty Director of Research and Innovation, Nikki was Director of the Humanities Research Institute, driving collaborative and interdisciplinary research in the Arts and Humanities.
-She is former editor of the journals Popular Music and Empirical Musicology Review and a subpanel member for REF2014, and REF2021 (Music, Drama, Dance, Performing Arts, Film and Screen Studies).
+Before becoming Faculty Director of Research and Innovation, Nikki was Director of the Humanities Research Institute, leading collaborative and interdisciplinary research in the Arts and Humanities.
+She is on the editorial board of the open access White Rose University Press and former editor of the journals Popular Music and Empirical Musicology Review and was a subpanel member for REF2014, and REF2021 (Music, Drama, Dance, Performing Arts, Film and Screen Studies).

 - Research interests